 First Pregnancy – Ectopic

 I had a VERY heavy period, and for the following week and a half afterward, I continued to spot light brown.
 It was almost as if my period wanted to end, but just wouldn’t quite taper off.
 I also had crazy headaches (which I never did before), and awful digestive issues that had me running to the toilet constantly for days on end.
 I got a positive pregnancy test a full week and a half after my period was over (which is NOT normal – my first sign that something was amiss).
 I never experienced the pain associated with ectopic pregnancies because the embryo never developed into anything big enough to cause pain… we caught it early, I guess.
-(As a side note: after a D&C revealed no “products of conception” in the uterus, I ended up having to get a shot of methotrexate to end the pregnancy because the doctors suspected it was likely stuck somewhere in my fallopian tube and didn’t want to risk a possible rupture.)
+(As a side note: after a D&C revealed no “products of conception” in the uterus, I ended up having to get a shot of methotrexate to end the pregnancy because the doctors suspected it was likely stuck somewhere in my fallopian tube and didn’t want to risk a possible rupture.
+(You can read more about what happened in this post.)

 Second Pregnancy – Successful

 I had virtually no symptoms during my “two week wait”, so I suspected nothing.
-About 2 days before my period was due, I found myself incredibly tired one afternoon and took a nap… totally NOT normal for me.
+The only odd thing happened about 2 days before my period was due, when I found myself incredibly tired one afternoon and took a nap… totally NOT normal for me.
 That made me raise an eyebrow, so I took a test.
 It was finally positive (yay!).
 Around 6 weeks (when I was in Hawaii on vacation with my husband), I had BRIGHT RED spotting one morning when I woke up, which scared the daylights out of me and sent us running to the ER.
 I thought I was miscarrying, or that maybe it was ectopic again.
 It was definitely too late to be implantation bleeding.
 The spotting remains unexplained to this day.
 Fortunately, it didn’t happen again.

 For the whole first trimester, I was lucky that I never vomited, and I only got nauseous a few times.
 All I had to do was scarf down a few saltines to keep it at bay.
 What I DID have, though… were the terrible digestive issues that I experienced during my first pregnancy.
 I thought perhaps maybe I’d picked up a stomach bug on my trip to Hawaii somehow, but after some testing at the doc’s, everything came back normal.
 So it was definitely just my body reacting to the pregnancy.
 It basically felt like I had eaten some awful combination of food for WEEKS on end… upset stomach, diarrhea, awful gas… it was terrible and almost made me wish I was nauseous instead.
 It ended before my second trimester, so I consider this to have been my body’s version of morning sickness.
 I was also very tired all the time, and took lots of naps.